Fabrication starts with a build print and raw material handling. It ends with polishing and cleaning stainless to a shine.

 Our two tools for machining are the basics of any good fabrication shop.
 A Bridgeport Mill and an Engine Lathe.
 For mass production parts we send off solidworks files to have them made repeatedly with CNC machining, but since most of our parts are prototype or “one off” parts, these two tools can make almost anything we need quickly and efficiently.

 We use mostly GTAW (Gas Tungsten Arc Welding) also known as TIG (Tungsten Inert Gas) for most of our fabrication welding.
-Some structural or heavy welds are done with GMAW (Gas Metal Arc Welding) also knows as MIG (Metal Active Gas) also known as Wire Feed.
+Some structural or heavy welds are done with GMAW (Gas Metal Arc Welding) also known as MIG (Metal Inert Gas) or Wire Feed.
 TIG welding is great for leaving beautiful intricate welds.
 It’s also great for creating sanitary welds where product will touch the weld.
 Welding Stainless is somewhat of an art form.
 It takes a steady hand, precise speed control, and a ton of experience to get it right.
 Too hot and the chromium in the stainless evaporates out and leaves black “sugar”.
 Sugar is the industry term for failed stainless welding because it looks like burnt sugar.
 For piping and welding tanks that are too small to weld from the inside we use purge welding where a layer of inert gas insulates the weld from the opposite side of the torch.

 A fabricator is more than just a welder.
 In our shop they operate all the equipment we have.
 They need to be a machinist, forming operator, welder, crane operator, and forklift driver.